oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ###### []{#sec_ExpandOptionlevels}[]{#_Expand_Option_$levels}11.2.5.2.1.1[   ]{style="font:7.0pt \"Times New Roman\""}[Expand Option `$levels`](#sec_ExpandOptionlevels)

-The [\$levels]{.Datatype}[
+The `$levels`[ ]{style="font-family:\"Calibri\",sans-serif"}expand
-]{style="font-family:\"Calibri\",sans-serif"}expand option can be used to specify the number of levels of recursion for a hierarchy in which the related entity type is the same as, or can be cast to, the source entity type.
-A [\$levels]{.Datatype} option with a value of 1 specifies a single expand with no recursion.
+option can be used to specify the number of levels of recursion for a hierarchy in which the related entity type is the same as, or can be cast to, the source entity type.
+A `$levels` option with a value of 1 specifies a single expand with no recursion.
 The same expand options are applied at each level of the hierarchy.

-Services MAY support the symbolic value [max]{.Datatype} in addition to numeric values.
+Services MAY support the symbolic value `max` in addition to numeric values.
 In that case they MUST solve circular dependencies by injecting an entity reference somewhere in the circular dependency.

-Clients using [\$levels=max]{.Datatype} MUST be prepared to handle entity references in cases were a circular reference would occur otherwise.
+Clients using `$levels=max` MUST be prepared to handle entity references in cases were a circular reference would occur otherwise.

-4.01 services that support [max]{.Datatype} SHOULD do so in a case-insensitive manner.
+4.01 services that support `max` SHOULD do so in a case-insensitive manner.
 Clients that want to work with 4.0 services MUST use lower case.

 Example 44: return each employee from the Employees entity set and, for each employee that is a manager, return all direct reports, recursively